mCRL2org/mCRL2/doc/sphinx/source/user_manual/boost.rst

 .. include:: toggle-platform.inc

-Compiling *Boost* yourself is not recommended, unless you have ample experience with sotware development, or if you simply have no other option than to compile it yourself.
+Compiling *Boost* yourself is not recommended, unless you have ample experience with software development, or if you simply have no other option than to compile it yourself.

 To compile *Boost* manually, download the sources to a directory that we will